Brendan Donovan Player Props: Cardinals vs. Nationals

 Brendan Donovan At The Plate

-- Donovan has seven doubles, six home runs and 26 walks while batting .267.
+- Donovan has seven doubles, seven home runs and 26 walks while batting .267.

-- Among qualified hitters in baseball, his batting average ranks 59th, his on-base percentage ranks 34th, and he is 126th in the league in slugging.
+- He ranks 59th in batting average, 32nd in on base percentage, and 118th in slugging among qualifying batters in MLB action.

-- Donovan is batting .348 during his last outings and is riding a seven-game hitting streak.
+- Donovan will look to extend his eight-game hitting streak.
+He's batting .348 with one homer in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.